micjamking/navigataur/README.md

 ```

 ##Support
-This plugin is currently supported in the following browsers; however, there are some inconsistencies between the default rendering of `input[type=checkbox]` controls and the ability to apply custom styles to it.
+The plugin functions well in most _modern_ browsers; however, there are inconsistencies between the default rendering of `input[type=checkbox]` controls and the ability to apply custom styles to it.

 * Google Chrome (any)
 * Safari (3.0+)